Table of Contents

 </Project>

 Edit the GameDir property's value if needed so the path matches your local Subnautica directory.
-If you understand GitHub well enough, I highly recommend adding this file to your project's gitignore.

 Step 2